Significant-Gravitas/Auto-GPT-Plugins/README.md

 If you've built a plugin and it's not listed in the directory, you can make a PR to this [repo](https://github.com/dylanintech/autoplugins) by adding your plugin to the `data` array in `plugins.tsx`.

-There are two kinds of plugins: **first party** and **third party**.
-First-party plugins are included in this repo and are installed by default along with other plugins when the plugin platform is installed.
-Third-party plugins need to be added individually.
-Use first-party plugins for plugins you expect others to use and want, and third-party for things specific to you. **You can see all the plugins and their contributors on this [directory](https://autoplugins.vercel.app/).**

-If you built a plugin and it's not on the directory yet simply make a PR to this [repo](https://github.com/dylanintech/autoplugins) by adding your plugin to the `data` array in `plugins.tsx`.

 You can also see the plugins here:

 | Plugin       | Description     | Location |